Yankees vs. Angels Player Props Betting Odds

 Torres Stats

-- Torres has hit safely in eight straight games.
-During his last 10 games he is hitting .395 with a double, a triple, a home run, two walks and four RBI.
+- Torres has recorded at least one hit in nine straight games.
+During his last 10 outings he is hitting .381 with a triple, a home run, two walks and three RBI.

 Torres Recent Games